VictoriaAutMors/Bash/README.md

 Shell implementation in C language

 ##  What is Shell:
-Shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.
+In Unix, the shell is a program that interprets commands and acts as an intermediary between the user and the inner workings of the operating system.
+Providing a command-line interface (that is, the shell prompt or command prompt), the shell is analogous to DOS and serves a purpose similar to graphical interfaces like Windows, Mac, and the X Window System.

 ---